Indre Nørrebro

 Indre Nørrebro (lit.
 English, "Inner Nørrebro"), was one of the 15 administrative, statistical, and tax city districts (bydele) comprising the municipality of Copenhagen, Denmark.
-It covered an area of 1.72 km², had a population of 31,046 and a population density of 18,057 per km², making it the second most densely populated district in Copenhagen.
+It covered an area of 1.72 km^{2}, had a population of 31,046 and a population density of 18,057 per km^{2}, making it the second most densely populated district in Copenhagen.
 Since 2007, the district has been part of the administrative district Nørrebro.

 Neighboring city districts were as follows: